OBLIGATORY TRAVELER

 The indoor park is awash with photo ops ( or photo Appas…).

 There are a host of rides to keep the small kiddos engaged.
 Since we only have two hours, we prioritize the rides we want to ride most, but do make time for Dora’s Sky Railway.
-The elevated skytrain, offers nice views of the entire park.
+The elevated skytrain offers nice views of the entire park.
 Though Nickelodeon Universe at American Dream is larger than Mall of America, Mall of America has better sweeping views of the park.
-Everything in the American Dream park is so compact, the majority of the in-air views, are of tracks or swinging mechanics.
-Dora is a relaxing, slow, break, from the heart pumping offerings in the park.
+Everything in the American Dream park is so compact that the majority of the in-air views are of tracks or swinging mechanics.
+Dora is a relaxing, slow, break, from the heart-pumping offerings in the park.

 Shares